drake-full-stack/lab01-portfolio-template-Rediet-Ayalew/README.md

 - How do you plan to expand this portfolio?
 [Write your reflection here]

+## Answer
-When completing this assigenment, I struggled with increasing the font size, adding color, and small technichal errors.
+- When completing this assigenment, I struggled with increasing the font size, adding color, and small technichal errors.
 I wanted to have a seperate file for the header and the footer but I found out that it is not going to be possible with out Javascript.
 Throughout this assignment I have learned that to write Html from scratch and use Emmet as a Shortcut system which makes coding easier.
 I want to add CSS which makes the website more lively and interactive.
 I want to add animations and make the website look professional.
 ---

 *This portfolio will grow throughout the semester as you add React components and full-stack projects!*